kkote/BfCalc-React/README.md

 # Body Stats Calculator

+Built a fitness-oriented web tool using JavaScript to calculate and display three essential fitness statistics based on user input.
-Enter your measurements to calculate body fat percentage, body mass index and total daily energy expenditure.
+Implemented features to calculate body mass index (BMI), body fat percentage, and lean body mass.
+Provided users with valuable insights into their fitness progress.

 # How to Use